 “To see the nature of the planets, open the roof and bring the image of a single planet back to the base of a concave mirror.
 The image of the planet that is reflected by the base will show the surface of a planet much larger.’****

 Da Vinci’s studies of the movement of water and the comparison of the waves on the water’s surface with the rays of the sun, also fascinated him.
 Da Vinci studied geology, fossils and the five Platonic solids (with four, six, eight, 12 and 20 faces, as well as their derivatives).
 All subjects which intrigued Escher too.*****

-But for Da Vinci algebra proved to be difficult too, just as it was for Escher.
-Nevertheless, the Italian scientist and artist is often seen as the personification of the uomo universale.
-A man who has realized all possibilities to develop himself to a high level.
-It was an image to which Escher liked to emulate himself.
+But for Da Vinci algebra proved to be difficult too, just as it was for Escher.****** Nevertheless, the Italian scientist and artist is often seen as the personification of the uomo universale, a man who has realised all possibilities to develop himself to a high level.
+It was an image that Escher liked to emulate.

 [All quotes], [*], [**], [***], [****], [*****] and [******]: Wim Hazeu, M.C.
 Escher, Een biografie, Meulenhoff, 1998, pp. 379-380